Andrew Little (New Zealand politician)

-Andrew James Little (born 7 May 1965) is a New Zealand politician.
-He has served as mayor of Wellington, the capital city of New Zealand, since 17 October 2025.

-A lawyer and former trade union official, Little was Leader of the Labour Party and Leader of the Opposition from 2014 to 2017 and a senior minister in the Labour governments led by Jacinda Ardern and Chris Hipkins from 2017 to 2023, including as Minister for Treaty of Waitangi Negotiations, Minister of Justice, Minister of Health and Minister of Defence.
+Andrew James Little (born 7 May 1965) is a New Zealand politician serving as mayor of Wellington, the capital city of New Zealand, since 17 October 2025.
+A lawyer and former trade union official, Little was Leader of the Labour Party and Leader of the Opposition from 2014 to 2017 and a senior minister in the Labour governments led by Jacinda Ardern and Chris Hipkins from 2017 to 2023.

 Little was first elected as a Labour Party list MP in 2011, after serving as President of the Labour Party between 2009 and 2011.
-His political career followed a career in unionism, which included 11 years as the national secretary of the Engineering, Printing and Manufacturing Union, New Zealand's largest union.
+His political career followed a career in unionism, which included 11 years as the national secretary of the Engineering, Printing and Manufacturing Union, New Zealand's largest private-sector union.

 Little's term as Labour leader was characterised by low opinion polling results and punctuated by his resignation from the role less than two months before he was due to lead the party in the 2017 general election.
-Little's decision was described as "selfless" and instrumental in Labour's success under new leader Jacinda Ardern; in the following six years he served as a senior minister and was regarded as a "safe pair of hands" across twelve ministerial portfolios.
+Little's decision was described as "selfless" and instrumental in Labour's success under new leader Jacinda Ardern.
+In the following six years he served as a senior minister and was regarded as a "safe pair of hands" across 12 ministerial portfolios, including Minister for Treaty of Waitangi Negotiations, Minister of Justice, Minister of Health and Minister of Defence.

-Following the Labour Government's defeat in the 2023 election, Little declined to return to Parliament as a list MP, and returned to legal practice.
+Following the Labour Government's defeat in the 2023 election, Little declined to return to Parliament as a list MP and returned to legal practice.
+He resumed his political career in 2025, winning the 2025 Wellington mayoral election.

 Early life

 Born in New Plymouth on 7 May 1965, Little was educated at New Plymouth Boys' High School.
 His father was a devout National Party supporter and Little recalls delivering National pamphlets under his father's direction when he was younger.
-When he was 17, Little got his first job as a labourer digging the main cable trench for a new methanol plant in Waitara Valley as part of the "Think Big" project.
+When he was 17, Little got his first job as a labourer digging the main cable trench for a new methanol plant in Waitara Valley as part of the "Think Big" programme.
 During his time there he noticed that the contractor he was working for was deliberately using a less than adequate amount of concrete than the work required.
 He finished work there at the beginning of 1984 and left upon being accepted to enter university.
 He had also worked as a timber yard worker and in security.

 In the 1980s Little studied law, philosophy and public policy at Victoria University of Wellington, where he became active in the campaign against New Zealand's student loan scheme.
-He was elected president of the Victoria University of Wellington Students' Association and later served as New Zealand Union of Students' Associations (NZUSA) president in 1988 and 1989.
+He was president of the Victoria University of Wellington Students' Association for the 1987 academic year and served as New Zealand Union of Students' Associations (NZUSA) president in 1988 and 1989.